ghas-lab-templates/exercises/module-3.md

     </details>

-8. Once the configuration is created, you can navigate to the newly created config and click on the drop down `Apply to` menu.
+8. Once the configuration is created, you can navigate to the newly created config and click on the `Apply to` drop down menu.
-9. Ideally you can select either
+9. Ideally you can select either:
        a.
 All repositories
        b.
 All repositories without configurations

-10. For this exercise, we will select all the repositories under the given org in the `Apply configurations` except **mono** repository.
+10. For this exercise, we will select all the repositories under the given org in the `Apply configurations` except the **mono** repository.
 And finally we will select `Apply configuration` drop down menu and select the newly created Security configuration
 11. Finally click on `Apply` (this would start a CodeQL scan for all the eligible repositories under this org)

     ` Note: Do not apply the default code scanning to the **mono** repository `